foundriesio/docs/source/user-guide/el2g.rst

 This command uses your local AWS credentials and awscli to get a Certificate Authority (CA) registration code: ``aws iot get-registration-code``.
 The registration code is a randomly generated number by AWS.
-A new intermediate CA will be created in Edgelock2Go and will be used to sign this code.
+A new intermediate CA will be created in Edgelock 2Go and will be used to sign this code.
 New secure objects will then be created and assigned to your device group(s).
 The signed verification code and CA certificate are uploaded to AWS IoT.